chrisco23/21deltaengineers.com/wp-content/plugins/filebird/readme.txt

 Import and seamlessly synchronize media structure from Enhanced Media Library, WP Media Folder by JoomUnited, WordPress Media Library Folders by Max Foundry, and Real Media Library.

 **Powerful Search Feature**
-You can search for file and folder name not only in Media library sidebar but also in FileBird file browser when editing page/post.
+You can search for file and folder name not only in Media library but also in page/post editor.

 **Unlimited Folders/ Subfolders (PRO)**
 You can create unlimited folders and nested folders for all your media files.
-Lite version supports up to 10 including folders and subfolders.
+Lite version supports up to 10 folders.

 **Various Sort Options (PRO)**
 Go advanced with 2 ways to sort folders and 8 ways to sort files.
 This is a great time-saver for all busy WordPress admins & webmasters.